Michael Jackson's Estate Pays Tribute 10 Years After His Death

 "He is more important than ever," the statement continued.

-The Estate then looked back at Jackson's philanthropic efforts, which it referred to as "the true measure of Michael."
+In addition, the Estate looked back at Jackson's philanthropic efforts, which it referred to as "the true measure of Michael."

 It also recalled Jackson's career highlights, which included his numerous no. 1 albums and singles.